bobbyluig/eclipse/docs/src/tutorial.md

 ### Synchronization

-### Maestro (class)
+### Code

 # Movement

 We want to translate user inputs of rotational motion ($rad / sec$) and forward motion ($cm / sec$) to physical robot motion.
 The first challenge is to use $d\theta$, the amount of rotation per cycle, and $dv$, the amount of forward motion per cycle, to generate proper gaits.
 The second challenge is to perform various gait optimizations to ensure that the robot walks smoothly.
+Note: this section is very math heavy.

 ### Vectors